SWI-Prolog/swipl-devel/man/lib/clpfdlib.md

 suitable representation.
 Since CLP(FD) constraints reason over _integers_, we must find a way to map the positions of queens to integers.
 Several such mappings are conceivable, and it is not immediately obvious which we should use.
-For this reason, _modeling_ combinatorial problems via CLP(FD) constraints often necessitates some creativity and has been described as more of an art than a science.
+On top of that, different constraints can be used to express the desired relations.
+For such reasons, _modeling_ combinatorial problems via CLP(FD) constraints often necessitates some creativity and has been described as more of an art than a science.

 In our concrete case, we observe that there must be exactly one queen per column.
 The following representation therefore suggests itself: We